bbengfort/fluidfs/docs/architecture.md

 ## Replication

-FluidFS will have three modes of operation with to primary protocols.
+FluidFS will have three modes of operation with two primary protocols.
 The consistency protocols include:

 - Basic Raft
 - Hierarchical Consensus